brandjtc/Emergency-Review-Scraper-and-Analysis/README.md

 # Emergency-Review-Scraper-and-Analysis
-A python program that uses libraries to scrape reviews off of IOS apps and then publish them to a MongoDB database.
+A python program that uses libraries to scrape reviews off of IOS & Google Play Store apps and then publish them to a MongoDB database.
 &nbsp;
 &nbsp;
 &nbsp;